Ours is a Landfull of Chameleons,

 Victor Igiri Adirahu is a Graduate of Mass Communication from the University of Nigeria, Nsukka.
-He is a published poet, with the popular poems, ‘My Dreams for Nigeria’, and ‘Red DEATH’ published by Daily Independent Newspapers and Nigerian masterweb.com and other websites.
+He is a published poet, with the popular poems, ‘My Dreams for Nigeria’, and ‘Red DEATH’ published by Independent Newspapers, Lagos and Nigerianmasterweb.com and other websites.
 He is also an author with a book titled: “Birth the Jewel Within.
 A guide to becoming Relevant in life.”

 He is creative, innovative, dedicated and passionate in everything he does.
 He aims to “die empty” leveraging on his skills and talents to create positive marks on earth and in every sphere he finds himself.